CompanyMood/api-documentation/source/includes/_oauth.md

 You can create a new oauth session and get the `auth_token` and other important informations about the just logged in user by sending a `id_token` to this endpoint.

-The returned role can be "admin", "employee" or "department_manager".
+The returned role can be "admin", "supervisor", "employee" or "department_manager".

 ### POST Attributes